MnkyKng/RepData_PeerAssessment1/PA1_template.md

 ```
 Our dataset contains 2304 total missing values (NA's).

-2. Filling in all of the missing values in the dataset,
+2. Filling in of all the missing values in the dataset,
-3. and creating a new dataset:
+3. and creation of a new dataset:

 ```r
 library(tidyr)